Caesalpinia gilliesii, Bird-of-Paradise Shrub

 North America & US County Distribution Map for Caesalpinia gilliesii.

-In the Southwestern United States Texas has 7 species of Caesalpinia, Arizona and California each have 3 species and Nevada, New Mexico and Utah each have 1 species.
-All data approximate and subject to revision.Comments: Bird-of-Paradise Shrub has beautiful and showy flowers and is often planted as an ornamental.
+In the Southwestern United States Arizona has 7, California has 6, New Mexico has 5, Nevada has 2, Texas has 14and Utah has 3 species of Caesalpinia species of Caesalpinia.
+All data approximate and subject to revision.Comments: Bird-of-Paradise Shrub has beautiful and showy flowers and is widely available as a cultivated ornamental plant in arid temperate regions including the United States, and in the tropics.
 Occasionally plants escape and become naturalized through the western, central and southern parts of the state.
 Plants are originally native to South America, mainly in Argentina and Uruguay.
 The plants are naturalized in southern Arizona and Texas.
 There also occur and are common in the rest of the southwestern United States.

 Caesalpinia gilliesii is not a relative of the tropical Bird of Paradise in the genus Strelitzia.